fChristenson/My-life-as-a-programmer/README.md

 > I am a Java developer, should I learn Go or Haskell?

-> How will WebAssembly changes JavaScript's status?
+> How will WebAssembly change JavaScript's status?

 > What about Dart?